wesleydeal/deal.digital/content/blog/stylesheet.md

 bitmap fonts, and almost-but-not-quite analogues of real world objects.
 Because the field was new, they were free to experiment with different UX patterns.

+Even into the early 2000s as UI/UX design fields began to mature, amateur and professional profesionl skllsdf

-Not all were successful, of course, and I'm under no illusion
+I'm under no illusion that we should return to ancient ways